01 of 05

 - Wrist: Ospreys have a prominent dark patch right at the wrist of the wing.
 The density of the patch can vary and could be confused with the rough-legged hawk, but osprey's wings are generally darker than the hawk's overall.

-- Secondary Feathers: Ospreys have strong barring on their secondary feathers that makes those feathers look darker compared to the paler inner wing.
+- Secondary Feathers: Ospreys have strong barring on their secondary feathers that make those feathers look darker compared to the paler inner wing.
 This type of barring can be common on many juvenile raptors, but even mature ospreys have it.

 - Tail: The osprey's tail has the same dark barring that is seen on its secondary feathers.
 The barring can be harder to see when the tail is closed but is easily visible when the tail is fanned.